 Victim Mindset (from my book Wild World, Joyful Heart): “Lots of people in my family have type 2 diabetes, so it doesn’t matter what choices I make, since I’m genetically programmed to get diabetes.”

 Creator Mindset (also from WWJH): “I may have a genetic predisposition for type 2 diabetes, but I’m going to create health for myself.
 I’m going to embrace a Food Sass® Lifestyle, commit to joyful exercise 5 days a week, and begin and end my day with reading/listening to positive, empowering messaging.
 Maybe I’ll even adopt intermittent fasting, in some form, to support my insulin health.
 I’m going to do what I can to stay healthy despite potential genetic influences.”

 YOU ARE A POWERFUL CREATOR.
 You can make intentional choices that support the very best expression of your genetic material.
-Your genes are not hand of cards that you’re dealt; they’re a fuse box that has switches that are influenced by many, many factors in your body, mind, emotions and spirit.
+Your genes and health are not hand of cards that you’re dealt.
+You’ve got a genetic fuse box that has switches that are influenced by many, many factors in your body, mind, emotions and spirit.

 The efforts that you make on a daily basis—with regards to your health and well-being— MATTER, in many ways.
-Hooray for empowered well-being!
 I invite you to create your health with intention.
 Need help?
-Let’s get to work!
+Let’s get to work.

 Create Vibrant Health: BodyMindSpirit®